IT Marketing on Linkedin to Deliver a Positive ROI in 2023

-LinkedIn is an indispensable tool in business to business marketing today.
-With a large tech crowd and significant B2B marketing opportunities, it is not hard to see why nearly nine million businesses use LinkedIn in their marketing strategy.
+LinkedIn is an indispensable tool in business to business marketing today, with a large tech crowd and significant B2B marketing opportunities.
 Not only are there a lot of valuable tools, but it is cost-effective and has the capability to reach a large audience.

 According to an analysis by Oktopost, 80% of B2B social media marketing leads happen on LinkedIn.
 This is corroborated by a survey that showed 94% of B2B marketers prefer LinkedIn over any other social media platform for their business.
 This is because it is an efficient and cost-effective platform to market on at a 28% lower cost per lead than programs like Google Adwords.